fabd/diablo2-runewizard/README.md

 ### SVG icons

 The icons come from [icones.js](https://icones.js.org/collection/fa-solid).
 Click "Components > Vue" in the bottom bar of that site to get the code for an icon.
 Could use [vite-plugin-icons](https://github.com/antfu/vite-plugin-icons) instead.

-# Todos & ideas

-Features:

-- [ ] "Wanted" list : ability to pin runewords to the top of the list, whether they are completed or not.
-Useful to keep track of required runes, and for planned builds.
-- [ ] Character tabs : could be useful if playing several solo self-found (ssf) characters, in which case you might want to keep track of runes in separate individual stashes
-- [ ] Required Level : could be displayed in the Runeword popup
-- [ ] Runes popup : could be very handy to display the Rune upgrade formulae and any other related formulae such as crafted items (this is a lot of work, and also for a Diablo II mod a lot more data to keep updated... unless you have a script of some sort to parse the data files and generate source for Runewizard)

-# Contact

-Feel free to leave a message in the [Issues](https://github.com/fabd/diablo2-runewizard/issues) tab. `fabd#3839` on discord (not sure how this works).

 # Thanks